Iberians: Settlements

 In the centuries preceding Carthaginian and Roman conquest, Iberian settlements grew in social complexity, exhibiting evidence of social stratification and urbanization.
 This process was probably aided by trading contacts with the Phoenicians, Greeks, and Carthaginians.
 By the late 5th and early 4th centuries BC a series of important social changes led to the consolidation of an aristocracy and the emergence of a clientele system.
 "This new political system led, among other things, to cities and towns that centered around these leaders, also known as territorial nucleation.
 In this context, the oppidum or fortified Iberian town became the centre of reference in the landscape and the political space."

-The settlement of Castellet de Banyoles in Tivissa was one of the most important ancient Iberian settlements in the north eastern part of the Iberian peninsula that was discovered in 1912.
+The settlement of Castellet de Banyoles in Tivissa was one of the most important ancient Iberian settlements in the northeastern part of the Iberian Peninsula that was discovered in 1912.
 Also, the 'Treasure of Tivissa', a unique collection of silver Iberian votive offerings was found here in 1927.

 Lucentum was another ancient Iberian settlement, as well as Castelldefels Castle.

 Mausoleum of Pozo Moro near the town of Chinchilla de Monte-Aragón in Castile-La Mancha seems to mark the location of another big settlement.

 Sagunto is the location of an ancient Iberian and later Roman city of Saguntum, where a big fortress was built in the 5th century BC.

 Greek colonists made the first historical reference to the Iberians in the 6th century BC.
 They defined Iberians as non-Celtic peoples south of the Ebro river (Iber).
 The Greeks also dubbed as "Iberians" another people in the Caucasus region, currently known as Caucasian Iberians.
 It is thought that there is no connection between the two peoples.

 The Iberians traded extensively with other Mediterranean cultures.
 Iberian pottery and metalwork has been found in France, Italy, and North Africa.
-The Iberians had extensive contact with Greek colonists in the Spanish colonies of Emporion, Rhode, and Hemeroskopeion.
+The Iberians had extensive contact with Greek colonists in the colonies of Emporion, Rhode, and Hemeroskopeion.
 The Iberians may have adopted some of the Greeks' artistic techniques.
-Statues such as the Lady of Baza and the Lady of Elx are thought to have been made by Iberians relatively well acquainted with Greek art.
+Statues such as the Lady of Baza and the Lady of Elche are thought to have been made by Iberians relatively well acquainted with Greek art.
 Thucydides stated that one of the three original tribes of Sicily, the Sicani, were of Iberian origin, though "Iberian" at the time could have included what we think of as Gaul.

-The Iberians also had contacts with the Phoenicians, who had established various colonies in southern Andalucia.
+The Iberians were also in contact with the Phoenicians, who had established various colonies in southern Andalucia.
 Their first colony on the Iberian Peninsula was founded in 1100 BC and was originally called Gadir, later renamed by the Romans as Gades (modern Cádiz).
 Other Phoenician colonies in southern Iberia included Malaka (Málaga), Sexi and Abdera.

 According to Arrian, the Iberians sent emissaries to Alexander the Great in 324 BC, along with other embassies of Carthaginians, Italics and Gauls, to request his friendship.